lawalletio/halving-massacre/docs/rest/add_power.md

 ### Query params

-- `amount`: in millisats to be added as power for the lud16, must be equal or greater than the min power stipulated by the setup event
+- `amount`: in millisats to be added as power for the walias, must be equal or greater than the min power stipulated by the setup event
-- lud16: of the player, must already have bought a ticket and be alive in the current round
+- `walias`: of the player, must already have bought a ticket and be alive in the current round

 ## Response body